 Do you know what’s lurking in your pantry?
-Try doing a “pantry challenge” to use up what you have, get creative in the kitchen, and save money in the process.
+Shop your pantry to use up what you have, get creative in the kitchen, and save money in the process.

 I’ve learned over time that I am more careful with my spending when there’s not a lot of money to go around.
 The same holds true for food.